 Teachers Acquiring Language Learner Knowledge (TALLK)

 We fund the TALLK project to provide ECE teachers with strategies to help non-English speaking children develop language skills in both English and their home language.
-From 2010 to 2015, TALLK provided coaching to:
+In 11 years, TALLK provided coaching to:

 The TALLK project has not only transformed how we approach language and literacy in our programs but has provided us with a proven tool to help children develop a second language.